Is an eBay Store worth it? It really comes down to one thing: fees.

 Note that this does not mean eBay will answer customer requests for you.
 You’ll always have to hire people for that!
 If you’re looking for a way to save time and money on support, linking eBay to a helpdesk is a better choice.

-There is one meaningful discount.
+There is one clear and meaningful discount.
 If you’re paying for Selling Manager Pro, it becomes free when you have a Premium Store or better.
 That’s $15.99 off every month, which can make a big difference when considering an upgrade.

 How to Decide Whether to Get an eBay Store